Washington Wizards’ John Wall Won’t Return When NBA Resumes The 2019-20 Season

-Although the Washington Wizards will be a part of the NBA’s 22-team resumption of the 2019-20 campaign — which was approved by the NBA’s Board of Governors on Thursday — don’t expect the team’s star point guard, John Wall, to make his long-awaited return from injury this season.
+Although the Washington Wizards are slated to be a part of the NBA’s proposed 22-team resumption of the 2019-20 campaign — which was approved by the league’s Board of Governors on Thursday — don’t expect the team’s star point guard, John Wall, to make his long-awaited return from injury this season.
 During a recent radio interview, the former All-Star reiterated that he has no intention of playing in ’19-20, despite recently claiming he was “110 percent” healthy.

 As relayed by HoopsHype‘s Alex Kennedy, Wall’s confirmation came while speaking with 980 The Team’s Kevin Sheehan.